Khintchine dichotomy for self-similar measures: Preliminaries

 \subsection{Notation and Conventions}

 Throughout this paper, $G = \SL_2(\R)$, $\Lambda\subseteq G$ is a lattice, and $X= G/\Lambda$.

 {\bf Metric.} We fix a basis $(e_{-}, e_{0}, e_{+})$ of the Lie algebra $\kg=\Lie( G)$ given by

 We assume throughout that $ G$ is endowed with the unique right-invariant Riemannian metric for which $(e_{-}, e_{0}, e_{+})$ is orthonormal.
 This induces a distance on $ G$ and the quotient $X$ that we denote by $\dist$ in both cases.
 Given $\rho>0$, we write $B_{\rho}$ to denote the open ball of radius $\rho > 0$ centered at the neutral element $\Id$ in $G$.
-Then the open ball of radius $\rho$ centered {at} a point $x \in X$ can be written as $B_\rho x$.
+Then the open ball of radius $\rho$ centered {at} a point $x \in X$ coincides with $B_\rho x$.

 The \emph{injectivity radius} of $X$ at a point $x$ is

 {\bf Sobolev norms.} Set $\Xi_{l}$ the words on the alphabet $\{e_{-},e_{0}, e_{+}\}$ of length at most $l$.
 Each $D\in \Xi_{l}$ acts as a differential operator on the space of smooth functions $C^\infty(X)$.
 Given $f\in C^\infty(X)$, $k,l\in \N \cup \{\infty\}$, we set